ChubieMirembe/RTG/Week_4/lab_book.md

 #### Goal: Create a simple solar system with a Sun, Earth, and Moon.
 This is a classic exercise in hierarchical transformations.

 **Solution:**
-In this task, I created a hierarchical transformation system to simulate a simple Sun–Earth–Moon model.
+In this task, I created a hierarchical transformation system to simulate a simple Sun->Earth->Moon model.
 The Sun was positioned at the origin, given a slow axial rotation, and scaled larger to represent its size.
-The Earth’s transformation was built relative to the
+The Earth's transformation was built relative to the
-Sun’s by applying an orbital rotation around the Sun, a translation to set its orbital distance, a faster self-rotation to simulate day and night, and a smaller scale to reflect its relative size.
-The Moon’s transformation was then defined relative to the Earth’s final position, orbiting around it at a smaller radius and reduced scale.
+Sun's by applying an orbital rotation around the Sun, a translation to set its orbital distance, a faster self-rotation to simulate day and night, and a smaller scale to reflect its relative size.
+The Moon's transformation was then defined relative to the Earth's final position, orbiting around it at a smaller radius and reduced scale.
 I also implemented an optional inverse rotation for tidal locking, ensuring the Moon always faced the Earth.
 The model matrices for all three bodies were written to uniform buffers and drawn in sequence, with depth testing used to maintain correct visual layering.
-This structure successfully demonstrated hierarchical motion, where each object’s transformation depended on its parent, creating a smooth and visually coherent orbital system.
+This structure successfully demonstrated hierarchical motion, where each object's transformation depended on its parent, creating a smooth and visually coherent orbital system.

 - Sun
 ```c++